Otumian-empire/articles/Java/5-OOP/5-oop-5.md

 > Consider reading through the comment on each line

-Now I want draw our attention to where harry's rate was calculated.
+Now I want to draw our attention to where harry's rate was calculated.
 Assuming we want to either reduce or increase the rate at which the salary is increased, what would we do?
 Think about this for a while.

 I believe we would all agree that:

-- we could pass the **rate** to the `calculateRate` method as parameter
+- we could pass the **rate** to the `calculateRate` method as a parameter
 - we could _overload_ the `calculateRate` in the _Employee_ class
 - we could _subclass_ the _Employee_ class then we'd _override_ and or _overload_ `calculateRate` method is the said _subclass_

-Assuming we run into case like this but we don't have or want to do any of the above, we could extend the `calculateRate` method on the run.
+Assuming we run into an issue like this but we don't have or want to do any of the above, we could extend the `calculateRate` method on the run.
 For this, let's create another _Employee_ object and set the rate to `0.15`.
 This is sone at where the class is instantiated.

 ```java
 // Main.java